 Splitting a tree into two halves can be done in two ways.
 Either the tree has to split by itself (usually old, big trees split under their own weight) or the more desired method, form a young branch into growing upwards.

 This can be done on young trees.
 Your goal should be forming a second branch that is strong and thick enough to grow smaller branches that would later be pruned in resemblance to the other branch.

 Making bendy trunks of the tree is at the same time beautiful and slow.
 This effect can only be made with young trees that still have soft trunks.

 It can be made with ropes, by slowly tightening and curving the trunk in the desired direction.
 It can take months before the desired effect is reached.

 Ball pruning is done by keeping the branches of the tree short.
 This type of pruning can be a bit hard as the branches are close to each other, allowing for little room to work.

-You will need a tree with a full crown in order to achieve the effect.
-Young and medium aged trees can be shaped in balls, as long as the branch isn’t too thick.
+You will need a tree with a full crown to achieve the effect.
+Young and medium-aged trees can be shaped in balls, as long as the branch isn’t too thick.

 Perfect pruning technique for trees with wide branches.
 Shaping a tree in lots requires constant maintenance as any newly formed branches must be removed.

 It’s hard to shape a grown tree in lots, but the branches of young trees can be manipulated and formed with the help of ropes and pulleys.